DavidAntunezPerez/programmed-polls-backend-rest-api/README.md

        }
        ```

        If you want to get a single Poll information, you can do _/polls/{pollId}_, where ID is the Poll ID that you want to get.
+This endpoint will contain an extra value called `hasUserVoted` to check if the user that calls the endpoint has already voted in that poll.

        > You can get the Poll ID by: _using GET /polls endpoint (named as pollID)_ or _creating a Poll with POST /polls (will be shown in response as pollID)_.